 Plymouth has an eerie ghost town feel and look, with absolutely zero vegetation or animal life.
 The whole abandoned city is under a blanket of ash, some parts up to 40 feet deep.
 The helicopter gets nice and low so you feel as though you are right among it all.

-Its amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the the lush landscape that wasn’t touched.
+It’s amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the lush landscape that wasn’t touched.
 There is a clear line down the middle.

-After the tour of Plymouth, you are taken one last time past the volcano, for a last look at one of natures biggest wonders.
+After the tour of Plymouth, you are taken one last time past the volcano, for the last look at one of natures biggest wonders.